calebnance/jekyll_blog-calebnance/_posts/jquery/2013-07-16-using-jquery-mousetrap-for-key-commands-on-your-website.markdown

 ---
 layout: post
 title: "Using jQuery Mousetrap for Key Commands on Your Website"
 date: 2013-07-16 11:41:33 -0500
 excerpt: Library, Mousetrap.
 It allows you to add keyboard shortcuts to your website
 comments: true
 categories: jquery
-tags: help html howto javascript jquery
+tags: javascript jquery html howto
 ---
 Today I want to talk about this new (super small) jQuery Library, Mousetrap.
 It allows you to **add keyboard shortcuts to your website**!